kudelskisecurity/scannerl/README.md

 grep -q "127.0.1.1\s*`hostname`" /etc/hosts || echo "127.0.1.1 `hostname`" | sudo tee -a /etc/hosts
 ```

-and create an SSH key (if not yet present) and add it to the `authorized_keys`:
+and create an SSH key (if not yet present) and add it to the `authorized_keys` (you need
+an SSH server running):
 ```
 cat $HOME/.ssh/id_rsa.pub >> $HOME/.ssh/authorized_keys
 ```

-The following example runs an HTTP banner grabing on *google.com*
+The following example runs an HTTP banner grabing on *google.com* from localhost
 ```
 ./scannerl -m httpbg -d google.com
 ```